codingwithsakshi-b/python_learning_journey/README.md

 📁 resources/ → Cheat sheets, useful PDFs, and more 🧠
 📁 readme_assets/ → Images & banners used in README 🌈
 📁 vibe_corner/ → My creative space – journey story, coding quotes, and personal reflections 💖
+📁 wiki_notes/ → Notes of Python in markdown form for revising concepts 😎

 ---

 ## 📚 What You'll Find Here

 - 🧠 **Lecture-wise Notes** – Clear handwritten-style notes for each lecture
+- 📒 **Notes-in-md form** - notes in markdown file form in wiki_notes for revising concepts
 - ✅ **Practice Questions** – Beginner-friendly problems and solutions
 - 💻 **Mini Projects** – Simple apps to apply what I've learned
 - 🗂️ **Resources Folder** – Handy links, references, and cheatsheets